-The TICUA Advancing Leaders Summit targets campus officials having three to five years of experience in a leadership role.
-The Summit is designed for mid-level leaders seeking to advance to a more senior role within their institution.
-The Summit provides advancing leaders an opportunity to evaluate their own skills, gifts, and calling against the primary leadership skills needs in today’s private higher education environment.
-Each sitting TICUA president annually selects two advancing leaders to participate in the Summit.
-The Advancing Leaders attend a two-day intensive summer workshop and also participate in a follow-up, web based program.
+Designed for aspiring campus officials seeking to advance to a more senior role within their institution, the TICUA Advancing Leaders is a two-day intensive summer workshop that helps advancing leaders to evaluate their own skills, gifts, and calling against the primary leadership skills needs in today’s private higher education environment.
+Each TICUA institution president annually selects two advancing leaders to participate.